20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 Built in 1927 and completed 6 years after, the Capitol Building in Bacolod, which is the official seat of the governor of the province, exhibits the Beaux-Arts architectural design that is inspired by French Neocolonialism.
 Based on anecdotes,the city planner Daniel Burnham, one of the celebrated American architects who studied in Ecole des Beaux-Arts in Paris visited the Philippines upon the invitation of the then Governor General William Cameron Forbes to visit the Philippines.
 He recommended William Parsons as consulting architect, who structured the architectural office of the Bureau of Public Works, composed of American and Filipino architects including Juan Nakpil, Tomas Bautista Mapua, and Juan de Guzman Arellano who implemented the plan.
 The Capitol Building was declared as National Historical Landmark in 1994.

-things to do in Bacolod: NEGROS CAPITOL AND LAGOON
+BACOLOD TOURIST SPOTS: NEGROS CAPITOL AND LAGOON

 The Capitol Building is shaped like the letter E, and the neck-swivelling façade is fringed by towering, massive colonnades.
 The sculptures at the Capitol Building are believed to be designed by the works of Guillermo Tolentino, the National Artist for Sculpture.